 EXAMPLES OF ACTIVITIES THAT DO NOT COUNT TOWARDS RECERTIFICATION

-- Undocumented product in-services (without signatures, date, time spent)
+- Undocumented product in-services (without signatures, date or time spent)

 - Volunteer or paid services on AT-related boards, committees, special interest groups, etc.

-- Editorials, publications in lay newsletters, professional/consumer magazines, and other non peer-reviewed materials
+- Editorials, publications from lay newsletters, professional/consumer magazines, and other non-peer-reviewed materials

 - Time spent on peer review of AT-related grants, manuscripts, conference submissions

 - Product training or demonstration without full documentation of date, time, topic, presenter

 - RESNA’s AT Fundamentals course cannot be used for recertification, as it is assumed that anyone with an ATP is too advanced for this course.